-- 1. Which factor(s) determine whether a student receives hybrid instruction? - Parent Preference - Staff Availability - o Changes in COVID infection rates or school outbreaks - 2.
+- 1. Which factor(s) determine whether a student receives hybrid instruction? - Parent Preference - Staff Availability - Changes in COVID infection rates or school outbreaks - 2.
 Due to COVID-19, did the District arrange for students to have access to non-District facilities that could serve as a conducive learning space? - o No - 3.
 Which type(s) of additional instructional supports, not provided before the pandemic, does the District provide to special populations of students? (i.e., service levels above and beyond what was normally provided these groups prior to the pandemic).
 Check all that apply for each specified population of students:

 Activity IEP/504 Plan English Learners Struggling/Early Readers

-One-on-one, in-person
+One-on-one, in-person X X X

-Small-group, in-person
+Small-group, in-person X X X

-Large-group in-person
+Large-group in-person X X X

-Other in-person activities
+Other in-person activities X X X

-One-on-one, virtual X X X
+One-on-one, virtual X Х X

 Small group, virtual X X X

 Large group, virtual X X X

-Other virtual activities X X X
+Other virtual activities X Х X